 Yes.
 The criminal or wrongful nature of an act does not take away the employer’s responsibility as long as the act occurred during work and related to the tasks for which an employee was hired.

-Example: An employer might be held responsible if a dance club doorman, responsible for keeping the peace at a bar, assaults a client while ejecting him from the bar.
+For example, an employer might be held responsible if a dance club doorman, responsible for keeping the peace at a bar, assaults a client while ejecting him from the bar.

 Can someone be responsible for volunteers?